 One question in the post-test was about this performance indicator.
-None of the students answered the question correctly, implying an unsatisfactory assessment for this indicator.
-However, 75 % of the students that completed the survey gave this indicator a satisfactory grade.
+11% of the students answered the questions correctly, implying a developing assessment for this indicator.
+All of the students that completed the survey gave this indicator a satisfactory grade.
 Since there is a discrepancy, the Assessment Committee decided to analyze material from the Algorithms and Program Development I (COTI 3101) course.
 In this course three exams are administered (Test 1, Midterm and Final).
 Questions relevant to implement abstract solutions using pseudo code, flowchart or natural language were chosen from Test1 and Midterm.
 The students' achievement level for those questions on both exams was satisfactory (88%, 79%).
 Therefore, this performance indicator was met.